wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-sap-planning-guide.md

 > The Windows settings (like Windows SID and hostname) must be abstracted/generalized on the on-premises VM via the sysprep command.
 [comment]: <> (MSSedusch > See more details here :)
 [comment]: <> (MShermannd TODO first link is about classic model.
 Didn't find an Azure docu article)
-[comment]: <> (MSSedusch > </documentation/articles/virtual-machines-windows-classic-createupload-vhd/>)
+[comment]: <> (MSSedusch > </documentation/articles/virtual-machines-create-upload-vhd-windows-server/>)
 [comment]: <> (MSSedusch > <http://blogs.technet.com/b/blainbar/archive/2014/09/12/modernizing-your-infrastructure-with-hybrid-cloud-using-custom-vm-images-and-resource-groups-in-microsoft-azure-part-21-blain-barton.aspx>)
 >
 > ![Linux][Logo_Linux] Linux
 >
-> In case of SUSE Linux OS the steps required to prepare for the upload to Azure are described in [this article][virtual-machines-linux-create-upload-vhd-suse].
+> Please follow the steps described in these articles for [SUSE][virtual-machines-linux-create-upload-vhd-suse] or [Red Hat][virtual-machines-linux-redhat-create-upload-vhd] to prepare a VHD to be uploaded to Azure.

 ___

 If you have already installed SAP content in your on-premises VM (especially for 2-Tier systems), you can adapt the SAP system settings after the deployment of the Azure VM through the instance rename procedure supported by the SAP Software Provisioning Manager (SAP Note [1619720]).
 See chapters [Preparation for deploying a VM with a customer specific image for SAP][planning-guide-5.2.2] and [Uploading a VHD from on-premises to Azure][planning-guide-5.3.2] of this document for on-premises preparation steps and upload of a generalized VM to Azure.
 Please read chapter [Scenario 2: Deploying a VM with a custom image for SAP][deployment-guide-3.3] in the [Deployment Guide][deployment-guide] for detailed steps of deploying such an image in Azure.

-#### Deploying a VM out of the Azure gallery
+#### Deploying a VM out of the Azure Marketplace
-You would like to use a Microsoft or 3rd party provided VM image from the Azure gallery to deploy your VM.
+You would like to use a Microsoft or 3rd party provided VM image from the Azure Marketplace to deploy your VM.
 After you deployed your VM in Azure, you follow the same guidelines and tools to install the SAP software and/or DBMS inside your VM as you would do in an on-premises environment.
-For more detailed deployment description, please see chapter [Scenario 1: Deploying a VM out of the Azure gallery for SAP][deployment-guide-3.2] in the [Deployment Guide][deployment-guide].
+For more detailed deployment description, please see chapter [Scenario 1: Deploying a VM out of the Azure Marketplace for SAP][deployment-guide-3.2] in the [Deployment Guide][deployment-guide].

 ### <a name="6ffb9f41-a292-40bf-9e70-8204448559e7"></a>Preparing VMs with SAP for Azure
 Before uploading VMs into Azure you need to make sure the VMs and VHDs fulfill certain requirements.
 There are small differences depending on the deployment method that is used.